Australian newspaper defies criticism, reprints Serena Williams cartoon

 “If the self-appointed censors of Mark Knight get their way on his Serena Williams cartoon, our new politically correct life will be very dull indeed,” the paper wrote in an editorial on its front page.

-Herald Sun editor Damon Johnston extended the defence on Twitter as he denied any racism or sexism.
+Herald Sun editor Damon Johnston extended the defense on Twitter as he denied any racism or sexism.

 However, the cartoon still drew widespread criticism, most notably online.
 Knight said he had received death threats against his family since the cartoon was published, forcing him to suspend his Twitter account.

-The cartoon fuelled a global debate over Williams’ controversial defeat by Japan’s Naomi Osaka in the U.S. Open women’s singles final in New York on Saturday.
+The cartoon fueled a global debate over Williams’ controversial defeat by Japan’s Naomi Osaka in the U.S. Open women’s singles final in New York on Saturday.

 The incident has split the tennis community.
-Novak Djokovic, the U.S. Open men’s champion, criticised Ramos, while Court backed the use of the code violation penalty.
+Novak Djokovic, the U.S. Open men’s champion, criticized Ramos, while Court backed the use of the code violation penalty.

 Williams, who was fined $17,000 for the three code violations, said after the match male players were held to a lower standard for court conduct.